jaybeeuu/react-suspense/post.md

 So here's where we have to go sleuthing.
 In the docs, while we don't get it spelled out for us, we do find [example snippets which show how to use `Suspense`](https://React.dev/reference/React/Suspense#usage).
-Since these are just examples they are pretty simple, and don't use real data fetchs or libraies, so we get the unvarnished truth.
+Since these are just examples they are pretty simple, and don't use real data fetches or libraries, so we get the unvarnished truth.

 The you can find [this](https://codesandbox.io/s/ymcj43?file=/Albums.js) example in the usage section of the docs.
 It doesn't do much: